hpcc-systems/Solutions-ECL-Training/README.md

 # Welcome to an Introduction to HPCC Systems

 HPCC Systems is the Open Source [**Data Lake**](https://en.wikipedia.org/wiki/Data_lake) technology developed by LexisNexis Risk Solutions to solve Big Data problems for the LexisNexis business.
+The first version of technology, based on distributed parallel processing, was developed in the year 2000.

 HPCC Systems is designed to host and process petabyte of data and integrate data from thousands of sources.